Epodes (Horace): Metre

 Poems 11–17 deviate from this pattern and, with the exception of 14 and 15, each exhibit a different metre.
-Most of these metres combine iambic elements with dactylic ones and include: the second and third Archilochian, the Alcmanic strophe, and the first and second Pythiambic.
+Most of these metres combine iambic elements with dactylic ones and include: the second and third Archilochian, the Alcmanian (or Alcmanic) strophe, and the first and second Pythiambic.
 Epode 17 presents an anomaly: it is the only poem in the collection with a stichic metre.
 The term 'stichic' denotes a succession of identical verses.
 In this case, the poem consists of eighty-one identical iambic trimeters.
 Therefore, 17 is the only Epode that may not technically be described as an epode.

 Contents

 Epode 1 is dedicated to Horace's patron, Maecenas, who is about to join Octavian on the Actium campaign.
 The poet announces that he is willing to share the dangers of his influential friend, even though he is unwarlike himself.
 This loyalty, the poem claims, is not motivated by greed but rather by genuine friendship for Maecenas.

 Epode 2 is a poem of exceptional length (70 verses) and popularity among readers of Horace.
 It envisions the tranquil life of a farmer as a desirable contrast to the hectic life of Rome's urban elite.
 Each season holds its own pleasures and life is dictated by the agricultural calendar.
 At the end of the poem, a money-lender named Alfius is revealed as the speaker of the epode, leaving the reader to ponder its sincerity.

 In Epode 3, Horace reacts to an excessive amount of garlic he has consumed at one of Maecenas' dinner parties: its strong taste has set his stomach on fire.
-Comparing the ingredient to the poison used by witches such as Medea, he playfully wishes that his host be stricken by the same condition.
+Comparing the ingredient to the poison used by witches such as Medea, he playfully wishes that his host be stricken by bad breath when with his girlfriend.

 Epode 4 criticises the pretentious behaviour of a social climber.
 The main charge levelled at the man is that he used to be a slave and has now risen to be a military tribune, thereby offending those who traditionally occupied such positions.
 The poem also imagines the heckling of passers-by on the Via Sacra.
 Critics have stated that the target of the epode resembles Horace's own biography.

 Epode 5 details the encounter of a young boy with the witch (venefica) Canidia.
-Together with a group of fellow witches, she plans to use his bone marrow and liver to concoct a love potion.
+Together with a group of fellow witches, she plans to bury him alive up to his chin and to use his bone marrow and liver to concoct a love potion.
 Unable to escape from his entrapment, the boy utters a vow to haunt the witches in his afterlife.
 The poem is the longest in the collection and is particularly notable for its portrayal of witchcraft.